Criminal Law

 1. Investigation Phase

-- Suspect's statement is taken,
+- The suspect's statement is taken,

 - Victims and witnesses are heard,